-On December 19, 2008, the Company announced the proposed segregation of its two main business components into separately listed public companies by spin-out of its gold and sliver focused, precious metals portfolio to a new company Golden Predator Royalty and Development Corp, ("GPRD") under the Plan of Arrangement.
-The Company would be renamed to EMC Metals Corp. and focus its efforts as a specialty metals and alloys company targeting primarily tungsten, molybdenum, vanadium and uranium.
+On March 4, 2009, the Company's shareholders voted in favor of the segregation of its two main business components into separately listed public companies by spinning out its gold and sliver focused, precious metals portfolio to a new company Golden Predator Royalty and Development Corp, ("GPRD") under a plan of arrangement.
+On March 6, 2009, the Company received court approval for the arrangement.
+The Company was renamed to EMC Metals Corp. and focuses its efforts as a specialty metals and alloys company targeting primarily tungsten, molybdenum, vanadium and uranium.
 EMC Metals' primary assets will continue to be the fully permitted Springer tungsten mill in Pershing County Nevada, and its portfolio of specialty metals exploration projects.